angelaanjorin/Hair-Hotty/TESTING.md

 ### User Input/Form Validation

-Testing was carried out on desktop using a Chrome browser to ensure all forms take the intended input and process the input appropriately.
+Testing was carried out on desktop using a Chrome browser to ensure all forms take the intended input and process appropriately.

 | Feature                    | Tested?  | User Input Required | User Feedback Provided     | Pass/Fail | Fix |
 |----------------------------|----------|---------------------|----------------------------|-----------|-----|